Last reviewed 2 August 2021

 You do not need to amend any previous claims, however if these circumstances apply you should use the calculation for employees whose pay varies for any future claims.
-For employees whose pay varies, it is 80% of the average payable between the start date of their employment or 6 April 2020 (whichever is later) and the day before their JRS extension furlough periods begins.
+For employees whose pay varies, it is 60% (80% for claim periods up to the end of June 2021 and 70% during July 2021) of the average payable between the start date of their employment or 6 April 2020 (whichever is later) and the day before their JRS extension furlough periods begins.

 Where employees are flexibly furloughed, their usual hours need to be calculated.

-Where employees were eligible for the JRS between March and October 2020, the original method of calculation should be used with one modification: where figures from March or April 2020 fall to be used in the determination, employers must substitute these with figures from the corresponding month in 2019.
-This modification has been made to account for the fact that employees furloughed in March or April 2021 could potentially have been furloughed during those months in 2020.
+Where employees were eligible for the JRS between March and October 2020, the original method of calculation should be used with one modification: where figures from May or June 2020 fall to be used in the determination, employers must substitute these with figures from the corresponding month in 2019.
+This modification has been made to account for the fact that employees furloughed in May or Junel 2021 could potentially have been furloughed during those months in 2020.

 If an employee was not previously eligible for the scheme and works fixed hours or their pay does not vary according to the number of hours they work, their usual hours will be the contracted hours worked in the last pay period ending on or before 30 October 2020.